microsoft/Bringing-Old-Photos-Back-to-Life/README.md

 ## New
 You can now play with our [Colab](https://colab.research.google.com/drive/1NEm6AsybIiC5TwTU_4DqDkQO0nFRB-uA?usp=sharing) and try it on your photos.

+## Requirement
+The code is tested on Ubuntu with Nvidia GPUs and CUDA installed.

 ## Installation

 Clone the Synchronized-BatchNorm-PyTorch repository for